nempremkumar/Remote-photoplethysmography-heart-rate-and-breathing-rate-extraction-/README.md

 The thermal dataset undergoes various processing stages, including:
 ROI extraction
 Temporal signal extraction
-Transformation using FFT, PCA, and ICA for heart rate extraction
+heart rate extraction

 Multispectral Work:
 The multispectral data, with its 16 distinct bandwidths, offers a rich set of information:
 Extraction of temporal signals for each bandwidth Smoothing using a window size of 5
-Signal transformation using FFT, PCA, and ICA techniques Heart rate extraction for each transformed signal
+Heart rate extraction

 Installation and Setup